cognitae-ai/Cognitae/README.md

 ## 4. Live Simulations (Example Conversations)

-To demonstrate the full capabilities of the Cognitae Framework in action, we have included complete 10-turn, live-interaction transcripts for every single agent and framework variant in the repository.
+To demonstrate the full capabilities of the Cognitae Framework in action, I have included complete 10-turn, live-interaction transcripts for every single agent and framework variant in the repository.
 These simulate real-world, high-stakes scenarios and serve as a practical guide for how to interact with, constrain, and utilize the intelligence modules.

 You can find the specific simulations linked in the corresponding individual agent's `README.md` or aggregated within the Class-level READMEs (e.g., `Cognitae_Audit/README.md`).